Discover Ancient Byzantium

 Istanbul Byzantine Tour – Churches, Palaces and Ruins

 Istanbul a city steeped in history that dates back around 2,700 years.
 It’s a city that is home to over 15 million people and served as the capital for the Roman, Byzantine, Latin and Ottoman Empires.
-Today, the city is the capital of Turkey and many parts of it are being modernized, but that doesn’t mean you can’t find significant historical and architectural sights within the city.
+Today, Istanbul is the heart of Turkey and many parts of it are being modernized, but that doesn’t mean you can’t find significant historical and architectural sights within the city.

 During the tour, we’ll take you through several of the most important Byzantine heritage sites that still exist within the city.